microsoft/pai/docs/user/job_submission.md

 - **GPU count**, **CPU vcore count**, **Memory (MB)** are easy to understand.
 They specify corresponding hardware resources including the number of GPUs, MB of memory, and the number of CPU cores.

-- **Command** is the command to run in this task role.
+- **Command** is the commands to run in this task role.
 It can be multiple lines.
 For example, in the hello-world job, the command clones code from GitHub, downloads data and then executes the training progress.
 If one command fails (exits with a nonzero code), the following commands will not be executed.
 This behavior may be changed in the future.

 - **Docker image**

-  [Docker](https://www.docker.com/why-docker) is a popular technology to provide virtual environments on a server.
-OpenPAI uses Docker to provide consistent and clean environments.
-With Docker, OpenPAI can serve multiple resource requests on the same server.
+  OpenPAI uses [Docker](https://www.docker.com/why-docker) to provide consistent and independent environments.
+With Docker, OpenPAI can serve multiple job requests on the same server.
+The job environment depends significantly on the docker image you select.

-  The **Docker image** field is the identity of a Docker image, which is installed customized Python and system packages.

-  The hub.docker.com is a public Docker repository with a lot of Docker images.
-The [ufoym/deepo](https://hub.docker.com/r/ufoym/deepo) on hub.docker.com is recommended for deep learning.
+  The hub.docker.com is a public Docker repository.
+And the [ufoym/deepo](https://hub.docker.com/r/ufoym/deepo) on hub.docker.com is recommended for deep learning.
 In the hello-world example, it uses a TensorFlow image, *ufoym/deepo:tensorflow-py36-cu90*, in ufoym/deepo.
-Administrator may set a private Docker repository.
+You can also set your own image from private repository by toggling custom button.

-  If an appropriate Docker image isn't found, it's easy to [build a Docker image](../job_docker_env.md).
+  If an appropriate Docker image isn't found, you could [build a Docker image](../job_docker_env.md) by your self.

   Note, if a Docker image doesn't include *openssh-server* and *curl* packages, it cannot use SSH feature of OpenPAI.
 If SSH is needed, a new Docker image can be built and includes *openssh-server* and *curl* on top of the existing Docker image.

-## Transfer Your Data
+## Manage Your Data

 Most model training and other kinds of jobs need to transfer files between running environments and outside.
 Files include dataset, code, scripts, trained model, and so on.